-It’s tough losing your friends and your sucess and your health.
+It’s tough losing your friends, your success and your health.
 But the worst is losing your self-esteem.
-People stay in abusive relationships because they don’t believe that thay deserve better.
+People stay in abusive relationships because they don’t believe that they deserve better.
 The human mind, so capable of infinite creation, is equally capable of ruthless destruction.
 Which is what the abuser does.
 I had actually forgotten that life could be any other way than the way it had become.
-Crying in bed every night, waking up with a headache, giddy spells during the day.
-People who saw me at that time, said that I’d become a bundle of nerves, constantly edgy and scared.
+Crying in bed every night, waking up with a headache, and giddy spells during the day.
+People who saw me at that time said that I’d become a bundle of nerves, constantly edgy and scared.

 This was more than two years ago.
 Getting out was difficult enough, facing the world again was really scary.
 The voices haven’t left me.
 Even today, I wonder if a new person I meet will turn out to be like that one.

 It hurt a lot that the people I thought were close to me, never cared to help.
 The few people I did reach out to, were always too busy or ‘it wasn’t any of their business’.
 And yet others offered advice….so much of it…and got angry and left when I didn’t seem to take it.
 I was angry for a long time after that.
 They were being judgemental rather than compassionate, missionaries rather than friends.
 They were being right.
 If any of them should fall into trouble (and I hope they don’t) I’ll be there, being a friend.
 I don’t have to change because they did.
 But I’ll never need them again.

 In a strange way it has made me more wary of people, but also less caring of them….less dependent.
 Maybe that is a good thing.

 It isn’t easy to admit that you trusted wrongly.
 It is not easy to talk about being humiliated and putting up with it.
 It is definitely not easy to put up with the condescension or pity that you encounter when you talk about it.
 I know because I haven’t been able to, for a long time.